YCD BOARD MEMBERS (January 2026))

 SILIMANA’I JUNIOR MATA’AFA – OPERATIONS MANAGER

-MICHELLE KING – QUALITY LEAD, TRANSITIONS
+MICHELLE KING – QUALITY LEAD

 Ko Piripiri te maunga